Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Cyanotic - inhale 100% oxygen through a face mask until cyanosis disappears.

-Artificial ventilation technique
+Mechanical ventilation technique

-If the heart rate is above 80 per minute, continue ventilation until adequate spontaneous breathing is restored.
+If the heart rate is above 80 per minute, continue mechanical ventilation until adequate spontaneous breathing is restored.

-If the heart rate is above 80 beats per minute, stop cardiac massage and continue ventilation until adequate spontaneous breathing is restored.
+If the heart rate is above 80 beats per minute, stop cardiac massage and continue mechanical ventilation until adequate spontaneous breathing is restored.

 Drug therapy

-Heart rate is monitored every 30 seconds.
+Heart rate is re-monitored every 30 seconds.

 Primary neonatal resuscitation

-How is primary resuscitation of children carried out?
+How is primary resuscitation of children performed?

 Periods of cardiopulmonary and cerebral resuscitation:

-At the stage of elementary life support, techniques are performed to replace ("prosthetics") the vital functions of the body - the heart and respiration.
+At the stage of basic life support, techniques are performed to replace (“prosthetics”) the vital functions of the body - the heart and breathing.
 At the same time, the events and their sequence are conventionally designated by a well-remembered abbreviation of three English letters ABS:

 Transportation of victims